Inventuring for Grades 1-12.

 We celebrate our learners moving on to their next phase of life on Graduation Day.
 The Senior School teachers come together to organise a special ceremony for the learners of Grades 10 and 12.

 Celebration of Learning

 Celebration of Learning (CoL) is a uniquely Inventure approach.
-Students work with their teacher-mentors, who help them develop their skills of inquiry and research.
-Students explore topics of their choice extending and deepening their classroom learning.
+Learners work with their teacher-mentors, who help them develop their skills of inquiry and research.
+Learners explore topics of their choice extending and deepening their classroom learning.
 Scientific inquiry and innovative thinking combine with writing strategies to enable a learner to express his/her learning effectively.
-In this journey of discovery, the students look at their Problem Statement through a multidisciplinary lens of subjects and perspectives.
+In this journey of discovery, the learners look at their Problem Statement through a multidisciplinary lens of subjects and perspectives.
 Their thought process and their research is collated in their Reflective Journal.
 Their findings, questions and observations become a part of their Information Writing Book.
 Their creative and innovative ideas are developed in the MakerSpace as ongoing projects.
 Their thought process and their research is collated in their Reflective Journal.
 Their findings, questions and observations become a part of their Information Writing Book.
 Their creative and innovative ideas are developed in the MakerSpace as ongoing projects.

 F1 in Schools (Inter School)

-On Sunday 3 March 2019 Inventure Academy Campus witnessed over 200 students coming in to participate in the Southern Regional Finals F1 in Schools™ Challenge.
-We were the venue partners of the World’s Largest STEM Based Technology Challenge where school students aged between 9-19 years design miniature F1 in Schools™ cars using CAD/CAM tools followed by manufacturing their designs on a CNC machine.
+On Sunday 3 March 2019 Inventure Academy Campus witnessed over 200 learners coming in to participate in the Southern Regional Finals F1 in Schools™ Challenge.
+We were the venue partners of the World’s Largest STEM Based Technology Challenge where school learners aged between 9-19 years design miniature F1 in Schools™ cars using CAD/CAM tools followed by manufacturing their designs on a CNC machine.
 Inventure will host the regional finals of the event for a second time in March 2020.